sergiofgonzalez/nodejs-in-action/chapter19-aws/04-programming-infra/README.md

 | AWS::EC2::VPC::Id<br>List<AWS::EC2::VPC::Id> | A *VPC ID* or a list of *VPC IDs*. |
 | AWS::Route53::HostedZone::Id<br>List<AWS::Route53::HostedZone::Id> | A *DNS zone ID* or a list of *DNS zone IDs*. |

-A parameter can be enhanved with the following properties:
+A parameter can be enhanced with the following properties:

 | Property | Description | Example |
 | :------- | :---------- | :------ |